 While everyone wants to own property, it’s not always something you do alone.
 There are plenty of situations where you might want to co-own a place with someone.
 Alternatively, you may jointly own something and wish to fully own it, or perhaps remove yourself from the ownership entirely.
-Transfer of equity is the legal process for making these changes happen as smoothly and as quickly as possible.
+Transfer of equity is the legal process for making these changes.

 What is a transfer of equity?